SnuK87/keycloak-kafka/README.md

 To install the keycloak-kafka module to your keycloak server you have to first configure the module and then deploy the module.
 If you deploy the module without configuration your keycloak server will fail to start up with a NullPointerException.

+If you want to install the module manually as described in the initial version you can follow this [guide](https://github.com/SnuK87/keycloak-kafka/wiki/Manual-Installation).

 ### Module configuration
 Download the [CLI script](kafka-module.cli) from this repository and edit the properties to fit your environment.
 Also make sure that you use the right server config (line 1).
 As a default the script will change the `standalone.xml`.